jchristopherson/mecheng/README.md

 ![](images/fft_example_signal.png?raw=true)
 ![](images/fft_example_spectrum.png?raw=true)

 Notice, there is some leakage as the signal amplitudes aren't quite correct in the plot for the non-windowed data.
-As is shown, this can be treated with windowing (shown), or using a data set length that would result in better frequency bin alignment (i.e. an integer power of two).
+As is shown, this can be treated with windowing.

 ## References
 1. Jazar, Reza N., "Theory of Applied Robotics."
 New York: Springer, 2007.